Planning to make money at home by starting an online business? That’s a bold move you’re making, but guts alone will only take you so far.

 - Source of funding, including any required business loan

 - How profitable and sustainable your online business will be

 If your feasibility study findings show that your online business has a great potential for earning profits, then you can start creating a business plan.
 Don’t skip this step, no matter how small your business is.

-A business plan is a written assessment, in an outline format, of your business’ viability.
+A business plan is a written assessment of your business's viability in an outline format.
 Lenders such as banks and government agencies require this document when you apply for a business loan.

-This crucial step on how to start an online business involves not just sourcing funds from lenders and investors.
+This crucial step in how to start an online business in the Philippines involves not just sourcing funds from lenders and investors.
 It also requires preparing the money-related aspects of running your enterprise.

 Here are the financial must-haves for your business:

 - Corporate bank account – For managing your business expenses and employee payroll, as well as accepting payments from customers via bank deposit

 - Business credit card – Also a great financial management tool for online business owners